Get

 8. Stress

-Similar to humans, stress and anxiety can send a cat’s digestive system into a tailspin.
-Cats are highly sensitive in particular to changes, so if you’ve moved your furniture around, the smell in your home has changed, you’ve recently moved house or adopted a new cat, all of these things can contribute to your cat being stressed out.
+Like humans, stress and anxiety can send a cat’s digestive system into a tailspin.
+Cats are sensitive to changes in their routine, so if you’ve moved your furniture around, the smell in your home has changed, or you’ve recently moved or adopted a new cat, it can make your cat stressed out.
 Even moving their litterbox can cause them to have jitters!

 What’s Considered Normal for Cat Poop?

-A healthy cat bowel movement should be deep brown, not too hard or too soft, and not too foul-smelling.
-Of course, cat poop isn’t going to smell like a bouquet of roses, but you shouldn’t be heaving or running out of the room when you dispose of it, either!
+A healthy bowel movement should be deep brown, not too hard or soft, and not too foul-smelling.
+Of course, cat poop isn’t going to smell like a bouquet of roses, but you shouldn’t be heaving or running out of the room when you dispose of it, either.

 On the other hand, abnormal cat poop is poop that is: